paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

   (E) other information the Secretary determines necessary.

-(5) A list of energy resilience projects awarded by the Department of Defense by military department and military installation, whether appropriated or alternative financed for the reporting fiscal year, including project description, award date, the critical energy requirements serviced (including critical energy loads in megawatts), expected reliability of the project (as indicated in the awarded contract), life cycle costs, savings to investment, fuel type, and the type of appropriation or alternative financing used.
+(5) A list of energy resilience projects awarded by the Department of Defense by military department and military installation, whether appropriated or alternative financed for the reporting fiscal year, including project description, award date, the critical energy requirements serviced (including critical energy loads in electric and thermal loads), expected reliability of the project (as indicated in the awarded contract), life cycle costs, savings to investment, fuel type, and the type of appropriation or alternative financing used.

 (6) A list of energy resilience projects planned by the Department of Defense by military department and military installation, whether appropriated or alternative financed for the next two fiscal years, including project description, fuel type, expected award date, and the type of appropriation or alternative financing expected for use.

+(7) A description of the use of energy savings performance contracts (in this paragraph referred to as “ESPCs”) by the Department of Defense, including—

+  (A) the total investment value of the total number of ESPCs per service for the previous five fiscal years;

+  (B) the location of facilities with ESPCs for the previous five fiscal years;

+  (C) any limitations on expanding ESPCs throughout the Department of Defense;

+  (D) the effect ESPCs have on military readiness; and

+  (E) any additional information the Secretary determines relevant.

-(7) At the discretion of the Secretary of Defense, a classified annex, as appropriate.
+(8) At the discretion of the Secretary of Defense, a classified annex, as appropriate.

 **(b) Annual Report Related to Operational Energy.—**